Tij Iginla: International play

 Iginla made his international debut for Canada as a member of Team Canada Red at the 2022 World U-17 Hockey Challenge.
 He scored two goals and five assists in seven games and won a silver medal.
 He represented Canada at the 2024 IIHF World U18 Championships, scoring six goals and six assists in seven games, including a three-point performance in the gold medal game against the United States, where he scored the game-winning goal.

+In December 2025, he was selected to represent Canada at the 2026 World Junior Ice Hockey Championships.
+During the tournament he recorded four goals and four assists in seven games and won a bronze medal.

 Personal life

 Iginla is the son of Hockey Hall of Fame inductee Jarome Iginla and his wife Kara.
-His younger brother Joe plays for the WHL's Edmonton Oil Kings, and his older sister Jade plays for Brown University.
+His younger brother Joe plays for the WHL's Vancouver Giants and was drafted by the Calgary Flames in the 2026 NHL entry draft.
+His older sister Jade played for Brown University and was drafted to PWHL Hamilton in the 2026 PWHL Draft.